The Dog Fostering Lifeline Helping People Flee Domestic Abuse

 Escaping a violent situation with a dog

-The stark reality is that one in four women and one in six to seven men will experience domestic abuse (according to the National Centre for Domestic Violence) and for those attempting to flee a life-threatening situation, there are very few safe options for their pets.
+The stark reality is that one in four women and one in six to seven men will experience domestic abuse (according to the National Centre for Domestic Violenceopens in a new tab) and for those attempting to flee a life-threatening situation, there are very few safe options for their pets.
 Refuges and temporary accommodation rarely accept pets, which puts pet parents in a heartbreaking situation.
 “In many cases, they don’t want to leave until they know there’s somewhere safe for their pets to go,” explains Becci.
 “Which means there’s a high demand for our service – in 2023, 2,328 dogs were referred to us.”

 That’s where the amazing pool of Dogs Trust foster carers come in.
 “We place dogs belonging to victim-survivors into temporary foster care with one of our network of volunteers who look after the dog until the owner is ready to be reunited with them,” explains Becci.
 “Last year, we helped 228 people and 323 dogs find safety.”